 The Paulette's big sister (it's got a girl's name, so it must be a girl) was the Halina Paulette Electric, which had a built-in, un-coupled, Selenium meter.
 The Electric hung-out in Dixons under the name -

 Prinz Mastermatic III.
 This camera also lived-on as the Halina 3000 - a boxy, meter equipped companion model to the 2000.

 The original Paulette body also seems to have lived on as the Haponette, a little documented range of cameras sold by Prost, probably made by Regula, and featuring a Prontor shutter.

 In 1965 the Halina Paulette cost £8 - 19s - 6d, when the average weekly UK wage was £24 - 6d.

-Viewfinder: Reverse telescope type with fixed parallax markings.
+Viewfinder: Albada reverse telescope type with bright-lines and fixed parallax markings.
 Magnification about x0.75 at a guess.

 Focus: Manual - scaled in feet.

 Lens: 45mm Halinar Anastigmat.
 Appears to be 3 elements.

 Diaphragm: Five blade, f/2.8 stopping down to f/16.